yervajaswanth/terraform-pipeline/README.md

 This project demonstrates how to use Terraform to provision infrastructure on AWS.
 It sets up a basic environment including a VPC, subnets, security groups, ECS cluster, CodeCommit repository, CodePipeline, and CodeBuild project.

+## Overview

+The Terraform configuration in this project creates the following resources:

+- **Virtual Private Cloud (VPC):** A logically isolated section of the AWS cloud where you can launch AWS resources in a virtual network.

+- **Subnets:** Subdivisions of the VPC's IP address range that can be used to group resources based on security and operational needs.
+This project creates public subnets in different availability zones.

+- **Internet Gateway:** A gateway that allows communication between instances in the VPC and the internet.

+- **Security Groups:** Virtual firewalls that control inbound and outbound traffic to AWS resources.
+Here, a security group is created to allow inbound traffic on port 80 (HTTP) from anywhere.

+- **ECS Cluster:** A logical grouping of ECS container instances.
+ECS (Elastic Container Service) is a fully managed container orchestration service provided by AWS.

+- **IAM Roles:** Identity and Access Management (IAM) roles for ECS service and CodePipeline, used to define permissions for AWS resources.

+- **CodeCommit Repository:** A source control repository hosted by AWS for storing and managing code.

+- **CodePipeline:** A continuous integration and continuous delivery (CI/CD) service that automates the build, test, and deployment phases of your release process.

+- **CodeBuild Project:** A fully managed build service that compiles source code, runs tests, and produces deployable software packages.

 ## Prerequisites

 Before you begin, ensure you have the following: